 Serving Chateau Couhins Lurton, with Wine, Food, Pairing Tips

-The white wine of Chateau Couhins Lurton is a perfect wine to serve with shellfish, sashimi, sushi, all types of seafood, chicken, veal and cheese.
+The white wine of Chateau Couhins Lurton is a perfect wine to serve with shellfish, sashimi, sushi, all types of seafood, chicken, veal, and a myriad of hard and soft cheese.

 Château Couhins-Lurton Wine Tasting Notes